gee-community/pygaul/docs/usage.rst

 Countries
 ^^^^^^^^^

-Using the :code:`get_items` methods, you can access an administrative area using either its name or its GAUL identification code.
+Using the :code:`AdmItems` class, you can access an administrative area using either its name or its GAUL identification code.

 For example to extract the France geometry you can use the following code: